 2. Make the Patient Journey Resemble Their Retail Journey

 With the rise of healthcare consumerism, the healthcare industry is looking more and more like the retail industry.
 In this digital age, patients expect payment to be a quick, easy and — above all — convenient process.
-If you give patients the ability to pay in a way that’s convenient for them, you’re simultaneously enhancing the patient journey and your bottom line.
+They also require that they know how much they will have to pay during the time of treatment rather than receiving a surprise bill a few weeks after.
+If you give patients the cost information up front and offer financing that provides the ability to pay in a way that’s convenient for them, you’re simultaneously enhancing the patient journey and your bottom line.

 - Mobile device